pmuens/serverless-book/06-serverless-by-example/02-a-serverless-todo-application.md

 ## The code

-The whole code we'll write is available in the [todo code directory](/xx-code/todos).
+The whole code we'll write is available in the ["todo" code directory](/xx-code/todos).
 Just open up this directory to follow along or read through it if you face any problems.

 ## Aside: Data storage and DynamoDB